robust-ml/robust-ml.github.io/faq.md

 misclassification.
 There are lots of nuances, but that's the general idea.
 This [blog post](https://blog.openai.com/adversarial-example-research/) by OpenAI is a nice introduction to the topic.

+## Why does this page exist?

+Security is often a cat-and-mouse game.
+The purpose of this page is to help researchers keep track of which defenses exist and which ones are broken.
+A broken defense can no longer be considered "state-of-the-art", and it should not be described in literature as a working defense against adversarial examples without mentioning that it's broken.

 ## Which defenses are included?